I am a freelance writer who is a lover of learning, and an admirer of beauty. Staying healthy is also a daily pursuit.

 It required an unknown language or “secret code,” known only to those who were trusted with the knowledge of its existence, and this “underground” language was used to maintain the secrecy that was absolutely essential to increase the likelihood of success for slaves who escaped the plantation in pursuit of their freedom.

 Other Forms of Secret Communication

 The covert code or terms used to describe the participants and places was one form of secrecy, but there were others.
-One used song.
+One such method used song.

 Spirituals and the Underground Railroad

 Originally called slave songs, the term "spirituals" was first adopted in the South, and subsequently spread across the country.
 The sounds within these hymns communicated secrets, “while arming those who were about to escape with courage, freedom, and faith.”

 They were used to instruct on everything: when to leave the plantation, where to go, and what to look for along the journey to “the promised land.”